EU proposes new rules to discourage disposable fast fashion

 Almost three-quarters of all clothing and textiles used in EU are imported.
 In 2019, the 27-nation bloc imported over 80 billion euros ($89.2 billion) in clothes, mainly from China, Bangladesh and Turkey, according to the European Commission, and the average consumer throws away 11 kilos (over 24 pounds) of textiles a year.

-Although targeting clothing made for mass consumption, the EU also wants luxury brands to set the standard for sustainable fashion in an industry where the fleeting and ephemeral is essential to turnover.
+Fast fashion is most closely associated in Europe with the high street — commercial areas where clothes-hunters shop at mass-market retailers such as H&M, Primark and Zara.
+The EU, although targeting clothing made for that market, also wants luxury brands to set the standard for sustainable fashion in an industry where the fleeting and ephemeral is essential to turnover.

 “There’s a cultural change taking place,” Timmermans said, added that major fashion houses “are always the first to show the way forward.”